-Thank you for applying to the Intensive American Language Center (IALC) at WSU.
+Thank you for applying to Academic English at WSU.
 We look forward to meeting you.

-Once you have received your offer of admission to the WSU IALC, you will be asked to confirm your intent to enroll by paying the $100 tuition deposit.
-After we receive the tuition deposit, we will send the immigration document (I-20 or DS-2019) by Federal Express to your mailing address.
+Once you have received your offer of admission to Academic English at WSU, you will be asked to confirm your intent to enroll by paying an enrollment fee.
+After we receive the fee, we will send the immigration document (I-20 or DS-2019) by Federal Express to your mailing address.
 You will need to pay the I-901 SEVIS fee online and make a visa appointment at a U.S. embassy or consulate.

-If you are transferring to the IALC from another school or language program in the United States, you will need to complete the following steps.
+If you are transferring to Academic English at WSU from another school or language program in the United States, you will need to complete the following steps.